anchpop/wise_mans_haskell/book.md

 `DataKinds` lets us use a value where Haskell expects a type by putting a `'` in front of it!marginnote(It also lets you use a type where haskell expects a *kind*, which is like the type of a type.
 We won't be discussing kinds just yet.).

 So for example, instead of saying a function takes an `Bool`, we could say it takes a `'True`!marginnote(GHC will sometimes allow us to leave out the `'` even when referring to `True` as a type, but it's best practice to leave it in.).
 Haskell will then check at compile time that this function never gets passed a `False`.
-This becomes very useful when combined with GADTs, because it makes it allows us to put a lot of useful information into our types.
+This becomes very useful when combined with GADTs because it makes it allows us to put a lot of useful information into our types.

 ```haskell
 -- SafeHeadTail.hs